 Unlike a teeth whitening session that takes as little as a single appointment to achieve visible results, you would need at least 2-3 dental appointments to enhance your smile with dental veneers.

-To make sure that the porcelain laminates can precisely cover your existing teeth, the cosmetic dentist would also need to remove an extremely thin layer of your teeth to make room for the veneers.
+To make sure that the porcelain laminates can precisely cover your existing teeth, the dentist would also need to remove an extremely thin layer of your teeth to make room for the veneers.
 Although the procedure is minimally invasive and relatively fast compared to other cosmetic treatments, it is still lengthier and slightly more patient-involved than a laser whitening treatment.

 Finally, the dental veneers is also the costlier option but the result can lasts for years.
 Conversely, you would need to repeat your laser whitening treatment every year to maintain the optimum brightness.

-Ultimately, the decision really depends on your specific dental needs, bearing in mind that your cosmetic dentist is in the best position to advice the most suitable option.
+Ultimately, the decision really depends on your specific dental needs, bearing in mind that your dentist is in the best position to advice the most suitable option.